| | |

 uses Australian magnetite powder for the final silver finish.
 All of his swords are polished, but only a few have hilts and

 scabbards added.
+Though

 Lee Eun-cheul was very specific about many of the techniques he uses in making his swords, he did not elaborate on other details.
 He did mention that his methodology is sometimes similar to Damascus steel production.
+After

 many years of research and experimentation with ancient iron and steel manufacturing techniques Lee Eun-cheul went to Japan in 2002 to expand his study of traditional